maniartech/conductor/wip/CONTEXT_ENHANCEMENT.md

 This document reviews the enhanced orchestration Context and aligns it with Go's context best practices.
 It highlights what's already solid, where it diverges from idioms, and provides concrete recommendations with examples, plus Do's and Don'ts for everyday use.

 Note on examples: They assume your enhanced Context implements context.Context.
 If not, use c.Std() when passing into third-party APIs or deriving timeouts with context.WithTimeout/WithDeadline.
+When this doc says "read-only Context", it refers only to lifecycle control (no public Cancel/CancelWithReason on the consumer-facing API).
+The orchestration KV store via Get/Set remains intentionally mutable to share small state across steps and child orchestrations.

 ## What's good in the current design